Public Adjuster Plymouth MN

 Water intrusion from hail, ice dams, and burst pipes creates mold and mildew, especially in Plymouth's humid Hennepin County climate and older home construction with poor vapor barriers.

 Carriers often cap or exclude mold coverage.
-We prove that mold is secondary to a covered water loss (hail, wind, ice dam) and demand full remediation, including insulation replacement, drywall removal, and air quality testing under MN §65A.08.
+We prove that mold is secondary to a covered water loss (hail, wind, ice dam) and demand full remediation — including insulation replacement, drywall removal, and air quality testing — as part of the original covered loss rather than an excluded standalone mold claim.

 Fire & Smoke Damage